bookingcom/nanotube/README.md

 Record structure
 ----------------

 The only supported protocol is [line](https://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol).
-The records should follow the structure:
+The records have the structure:
 ```
 path.path.path value datetime
 ```